ChaosNyaruko/ondict/README.md

 #### For MacOS, work with [hammerspoon](https://www.hammerspoon.org)
 ![Gif](./assets/e1_mdx_hammerspoon.gif)

+##### KNOWN BUGS:
+Some word queries will block the process, and can't see the result, such as "test".
+But no such problems in real web mode, it only happens with hammerspoon.

+Don't know why yet, the same word queries also works normally in [Neovim integration](#neovim), which also uses Lua as its async runtime.
+So I guess maybe it has something to do with the implementation, and it might be a bug of hammerspoon.

 ## <a name="neovim"> </a>Integrated with Neovim
 1. Install the plugin with a plugin manager or manually.